codehacker7/Manage-your-Expenses-JavaProject/README.md

 ## User Stories

 *Features that a user will like to have in the app*:
-- As a user, I want to record my expenses
+- As a user, I want to store my expenses
-- As a user, I do not want to have my expenses mixed with other user expenses
+- As a user, I want to have an id through which I can access my expenses
-- As a user, I want to have the authority to access the data anytime from the app
 - As a user, I want to have a feature to set up a limit on my expenses
-- As a user, I want to see my stored expenses
+- As a user, I want to view my stored expenses
+- As a user, I want to be able to update my expense limit